Follow us on networks

 Given the various hypotheses that exist, there is no magic formula to alleviate these symptoms.

-Let's see what simple things can be considered to start making changes.
+Let's see what simple things can be taken into account to start making changes.

-Although, we recommend that you let yourself be advised by a therapist specialized in hormonal health for women.
+However, we recommend that you seek advice from a therapist specialized in women's hormonal health.

-Based on these data, diet is a fundamental step for address premenstrual syndrome and solve it in the long run.
+Based on these data, diet is a fundamental step to address premenstrual syndrome and solve it in the long term.

-In addition, the lack of serotonin could be the trigger for some manifestations, especially emotional but also physical, unpleasant for women in the fourth phase of the menstrual cycle.
+Furthermore, the lack of serotonin could be the trigger for manifestations, especially emotional but also physical, that are unpleasant for women in the fourth phase of the menstrual cycle.
 Taking into account that 90% of serotonin production in the body is of intestinal origin, it will be interesting to have a healthy intestine, with a healthy microbiota, to better cope with the process.
 That is The digestive system is closely related to the nervous system.
-The quality of the digestions must be checked, if there is habitual constipation or alternation with diarrhoea, if there is intestinal permeability, gastritis or other conditions that imply, for example, intolerance to lactose, fructose, etc...
+The quality of digestion must be reviewed, if there is habitual constipation or alternation with diarrhea, if there is intestinal permeability, gastritis or other conditions that imply, for example, lactose or fructose intolerance, etc.

 The recommendations will not sound strange to you but… you have to follow them!